Inflectra/spira-documentation/docs/Build-Server-Integration/Jenkins--Hudson.md

 -   **Project ID** -- The numeric ID of the SpiraTeam Project that the Build belongs to. (e.g. for Project PR00001 just enter 1)

--   **Release Version Number** -- The version number of the SpiraTeam Release/Iteration that the Build belongs to. (e.g. for Release RL0004 with version number 1.0.0.0 you'd enter just 1.0.0.0)
+-   **Release Version Number** -- The **active** version number of the SpiraTeam Release/Sprint that the Build belongs to. (e.g. for Release RL0004 with version number 1.0.0.0 you'd enter just 1.0.0.0)

-Once you have entered in the Project ID and Release version number, click the \[Verify Release\] button and the plugin will connect to SpiraTeam and verify that the project exists, that the current user can connect to that project, and that the specified release/iteration exists in the project.
+Once you have entered in the Project ID and Release version number, click the \[Verify Release\] button and the plugin will connect to SpiraTeam and verify that the project exists, that the current user can connect to that project, and that the specified release/sprint exists in the project, and that the release/sprint is currently active.

 Once it has verified successfully, click the \[Save\] button at the bottom of the screen to save your Job configuration settings.
 You are